dlr-ve-esy/charging-ontology/docs/scenarios.md

 ???+ question "Competency question 1.0"

-    Charging station is a type of infrastructure.
+    A public charging station is a kind of transportation infrastructure.

 ???+ question "Competency question 1.1"